as595/IRISprocessMeerKAT/README.md

 python run_pipeline.py
 ```

 will run the whole thing for you.
+The overview looks like this:

 ![](/media/IRISprocessMeerKAT.png)